 Mastery of technique will come with time and practise.
 Instead, the crucial aspect is building a routine.
-In Daoist philosophy it is said that it takes 100 days of routine practise to build a foundation in meditation, martial study and sub-sequentially good health.
+In Daoist philosophy, it is said that it takes 100 days of routine practice to build a foundation in meditation, martial study and sub-sequentially good health.

 You Are Never Too Old to Start Karate